 Judge Allegra was born in Cleveland, Ohio on October 14, 1957.
 He received his B.A. from Borromeo College of Ohio in 1978 and his J.D. from Cleveland State University in 1981.
 He clerked for Chief Trial Judge Philip R. Miller at the U.S. Court of Claims from 1981-1982, then worked as an associate at Squire, Sanders & Dempsey in Cleveland until 1984.
 He moved to the Tax Division of the Department of Justice serving in many capacities, and finally as Deputy Associate Attorney General from 1994-1998, when he was appointed to the bench.

-Register Now for the 28th Annual Judicial Conference
+Rescheduling of the 28th Annual Judicial Conference

 Pro Bono/Attorney Referral Pilot Program

 The Private-Bar Pro Bono Pilot Program Committee of the Court of Federal Claims Bar Association is pleased to announce its role in facilitating the operation of a Pro Bono/Attorney Referral Pilot Program, under which legal representation may potentially be available to pro se plaintiffs who are referred to the program by the assigned judge in appropriate cases pending in the Court of Federal Claims.
 Click here for more details.

 Notices for 2015 membership dues have been sent via postal mail and e-mail.
 If you are unsure whether or not your dues have expired or if you need to update your contact information please send a message to email@example.com or call 202-220-8638.